8/11/2025

 Conference Operator

-We will now begin the question and answer session.
-To ask a question, you may press star and one on your touchpad.
+Thank you.
+At this time, we will now begin the question and answer session.
+To ask a question, you may press star then 1 on your touchpad.
 If you are using a speakerphone, please pick up your handset before pressing the keys.
-If at any time your question has been addressed and you would like to withdraw your question, please press star one and star two.
+If at any time your question has been addressed and you would like to withdraw the question, please press star then 2.
 At this time, we will pause momentarily to assemble our roster.
-Our first question comes from Joe Camp Guinness with HC Wainwright.
+And our first question today comes from Joe with HC Wainwright.
 Please go ahead.

 speaker